Seizure of the Black Hills: Religion and the Black Hills

 The Lakotas, Cheyennes, Arapahos, Kiowas and Kiowa-Apaches believe the land to be sacred.
+Specific locations in and near the Black Hills considered as sacred include Bear Lodge Butte (Devils Tower), Bear Butte, the Racetrack or Red Valley, Buffalo Gap, Craven Canyon, Gillette Prairie, the Hot Springs-Minnekahta area, lnyan Kara Mountain, Black Elk Peak, Black Buttes, White Butte, and Rapid Creek Valley.
+Most of these places are part of the traditional histories of the tribes, some related to extensive migrations in pre contact times.
+For the Lakota, the Black Hills were frequently used for the individual vision quests, and through them some people even learned ritual and songs of the Sun Dance.

 Their religion holds that traditional religious ceremonies should be held within the Black Hills, though by necessity they are now held inside and outside of the Black Hills.
 Some outsiders use the latter fact to conclude that the land is not needed to perform the ceremonies.

 The land has significant resources and minerals, which was the primary driver for its seizure in the mid-1800s, and an important factor in why many people oppose its return to the Lakota.
 Some believe that the Sioux did not willingly choose to inhabit the Black Hills, but were forced on to the land by military conquest of other tribes.
 If the Black Hills were not originally inhabited by the Sioux, they conclude, the Sioux have no rights to the land.
 However, the Fort Laramie Treaty between the United States and the Sioux Nation unambiguously recognized their ownership of the land.